okikeSolutions/patchplane/SPEC.md

 Build in this order:

 1. shared domain schemas and config validation,
-2. Convex schema plus auth wiring,
+2. WorkOS auth plus GitHub App installation and webhook wiring,
-3. Daytona execution adapter,
+3. Convex schema for repositories, webhook deliveries, prompt requests, workflow runs, and runtime sessions,
-4. `PiRuntimeAdapter`,
+4. Daytona execution adapter,
-5. normalized runtime event ingestion,
+5. `PiRuntimeAdapter`,
-6. one reviewer pipeline,
+6. normalized runtime event ingestion,
-7. weighted merge policy,
+7. GitHub feedback publication for comments, checks, and PR or draft PR updates,
-8. rollback and provenance projection,
+8. one reviewer pipeline,
-9. dashboard and desktop visibility.
+9. dashboard visibility for live runs, approvals, and decisions.

 ## 14. Success Criteria for MVP

 The MVP is successful when all of the following are true:

 1. A user can authenticate through WorkOS and access the dashboard.
-2. A user can submit a prompt request from web or desktop.
+2. A user can connect a GitHub repository through a GitHub App installation.
-3. The system can durably fan out work to Daytona sandboxes.
+3. A verified GitHub webhook or app prompt can create a durable Prompt Request.
-4. Pi Mono can run behind a PatchPlane runtime adapter with structured event capture.
+4. The system can durably fan out work to Daytona sandboxes.
-5. Shared domain schemas and config profiles are validated through the TypeScript + Effect core without ad hoc runtime parsing.
+5. Pi Mono can run behind a PatchPlane runtime adapter with structured event capture.
-6. At least three automated review types can return structured results.
+6. Shared domain schemas and config profiles are validated through the TypeScript + Effect core without ad hoc runtime parsing.
-7. Weighted merge policy can accept or reject a patch set automatically.
+7. At least one reviewer pipeline can return structured results.
-8. Accepted patch sets merge transactionally and update all connected clients in real time.
+8. PatchPlane can publish comments, checks, and PR or draft PR updates back to GitHub.
 9. A human can interrupt, cancel, or force manual review during execution.
-10. Every accepted change has end-to-end provenance and rollback reference.
+10. One team can run the full loop against one repository end to end.

 ---